kshaffer/muscog/unit2.md

 Then take **Quiz 2** on D2L.

+Choose *one core concept from Unit 1* and *one core concept from Unit 2*.
+Write a paragraph explanation of each concept with a musical example, and upload as a MS Word doc or a PDF file to the D2L dropbox.
+(See [Assignment guide](/assessments) for details.)

 Finally, submit your Week 1 self-reflection to the D2L dropbox.
 (See [Assignment guide](/assessments) for details.)